pousse-cafe/pousse-cafe.github.io/documentation.md

         ...
     }

 ``updateAggregate`` updates the Aggregate in function of consumed ``Event1``.
 Pousse-Café automatically starts a transaction and commits it if the storage requires it.
+The message listener is executed inside of the transaction.

 The identity of the Aggregates to update needs to be extracted from the event.
 Therefore, message listeners defined in Aggregate Roots require a ``AggregateMessageListenerRunner<M, K, A>`` where